mdciotti/mdc.io/_experiments/tesselate.md

 available: true
 ---

-Tesselate is a basic tile map editor for sprite-based games.
+a basic tile map editor for sprite-based games